 To use the VFS modules, create a share similar to the one below.
-The important parameter is the vfs object parameter which must point to the exact pathname of the shared library objects.
-For example, to log all access to files and use a recycle bin:
+The important parameter is the vfs objects parameter where you can list one or more VFS modules by name.
+For example, to log all access to files and put deleted files in a recycle bin: